AdobeDocs/commerce-extensibility/src/pages/events/consume-events.md

 ## Using the Journaling API

-When you create an Adobe I/O event registration, the subscribed events get added to an ordered list, referred to as the journal, by default.
+When you create an Adobe I/O event registration, by default, the subscribed events get added to an ordered list (referred to as the journal).
 You can consume these events using a journaling endpoint URL that is unique to the registration.
 For more information on reading events from the journal, see the [Introduction to Journaling](https://developer.adobe.com/events/docs/guides/journaling_intro/).

 You can also consume events from the Journaling API using the [Adobe I/O Events SDK](https://github.com/adobe/aio-lib-events).
 See [Subscribe to Events Using Journaling](https://developer.adobe.com/events/docs/guides/sdk/sdk_journaling/) for details and sample code.